If you are considering a jury trial or if you have been set for a jury trial, you likely have plenty of questions, like:

 - Will you get a chance to tell your side of the story?

 It is normal to have questions.
-This article will try to ease your mind a bit by answering five frequently asked questions about Texas Family Jury Trials.
+This article will ease your mind by answering five frequently asked questions about Texas Family Jury Trials.

 This is a question that we get a lot.
 When the trial starts, which party will get to speak first?
 Which party’s witnesses will get to testify first?